2iq/tunneling-mapping-parser/README.md

 Prints human-readable summary of wanted mapping.
 You need to pass the index and not the number of a rule you want.
-For example above the value `0` would return the first rule and the value `1` would return the second rule.
+The value `0` returns the first rule, the value `1` returns the second rule, and so on.
-You can also request a single mapping parameter (machine-readable) by using an additional `-p` parameter.
+You can also request a single mapping parameter (machine-readable) using an additional `-p` parameter.

 Examples: